-NVMS’s 1-day Noise Dosimetry Course is aimed at approved Noise Officers and those who assist them in carrying out occupational noise dosimetry measurements to fulfill the requirements of the Resources Safety Division of the WA Department of Mines and Petroleum (DMP).
+NVMS’s 1-day Noise Dosimetry Course is aimed at approved Noise Officers and those who assist them in carrying out occupational noise dosimetry measurements to fulfill the requirements of the Resources Safety Division of the WA Department of Mines, Industry Regulation & Safety (DMIRS).

 Although primarily for the benefit of mine-site occupational noise assessors, the course is also relevant to non-minesite noise assessors working under the authority of Worksafe WA, NOPSEMA and other Australian authorities.

 The course gives a detailed but understandable insight into noise dosimetry.
 Subjects include:

 - Introduction to Noise Dosimetry

 - Basic Acoustics

 - Acoustic Analysis

 - Interpreting the Results

 The content is based upon DMIRS’s requirements for practical dosimetry and reporting, and includes details of how to set up, calibrate and deploy dosimeters, how to read and download data, how to interpret and calculate results, how to complete the DMIRS online SRS reporting form, and legislative requirements and responsibilities.

 The course is divided into short presentations accompanied by comprehensive lecture notes and background information, audio demonstrations, examples, calculations and hands-on practical work.
 Participants are encouraged to bring their own dosimeters with them but this is not a pre-requisite, as demonstration instruments will be available.
 Breaks between presentations allow delegates to ask questions, discuss relevant issues, and use instruments.